ChenWentai/LeetCode-problems/README.md

 Then, invert the image: [[1,0,0],[0,1,0],[1,1,1]]

 ## Analysis
 This is a pretty easy question.
-The objective to post it here is to show how to use python's clear syntax to implement a "one-line" soution.
+The objective to post it here is to show how to use python's simple syntax to implement a "one-line" soution.
 ## Solution
 ```
 class Solution(object):